Nitwel/Immersive-Home/README.md

 | `ui_focus_skip` | Focus checking on this element will be skipped |
 | `ui_focus_stop` | The focus will not be reset.
 Useful for keyboard |

+### Saving and Loading

+In order for an entity to be saved, it has to implement the `_save` function returning a dictionary of the data that should be saved.
+When loading, first the saved node gets instantiated, then either the `_load` function is called with the saved data, or when no `_load` function is implemented, the saved data directly applied to the node.

 ### Functions